In brief

 Key takeaways

 Graphic slab earrings go wrong when the maker treats them like sculpture.
-The moment the slab gets too thick, the print gets smeared, or the final cut happens before the surface is settled, the whole thing starts looking muddy instead of sharp.
+The moment the slab gets too thick, the print gets smeared, or the final cut happens before the surface is balanced, the whole thing starts looking muddy instead of sharp.

 The cleaner build order is simple: roll the slab first, print the graphic second, cut the final silhouette third, and assemble the hooks only after cure.
-That is the path that keeps halftone skulls, bold plaques, and stencil-led earrings readable.
+That is the path that keeps halftone skulls, bold plaques, and stencil-led earrings crisp.

 Start With An Even Slab

 If the slab is thicker on one side, the screen pressure changes, the cut edge changes, and the pair stops matching.
-Roll the sheet first and only move on when both earring blanks can come from the same stable slab.
+Roll the slab first and only move on when both earring blanks can come from the same stable slab.

 Think Of The Surface As A Print Pass